gilescope/book-exploring-async-basics/src/introduction.md

 # Introduction

-This book aims to take a deep down into the why and how of concurrent programming.
-First we build a good foundation of knowledge, before we use that knowledge to implement a toy version of the Node.js runtime.

-> This book is developed in the open and has [it's repository here](https://github.com/cfsamson/book-investigating-async-basics).
-> The final code in this book is located here if you want to clone it and play with it or improve it.

-Don't block the eventloop!
-Don't poll in a loop!
+**Don't block the event loop!
+Don't poll in a busy loop!
 Increase throughput!
-Concurrency.
-Parallelism.
+Use async I/O!
+Cuncurrency is not parallelism!**

-You've most likely heard and read about this many times before, and maybe, at some point you've thought you understood everything only to find yourself confused a moment later.
-Especially when you want to understand how it works on three different Operating Systems.
+You've most likely heard and read claims like these many times before, and maybe, at some point you've thought you understood everything only to find yourself confused a moment later.
+Especially when you want to understand how it works on a fundamental level involving different Operating Systems.

 Me too.

 So I spent a couple of hundred hours to try to fix that for myself.
-Then I wrote this story and now I invite you to join me on that journey.
+I wrote this story as a result of that and now I invite you to join me on that journey.

+This book aims to take a look at the _why_ and _how_ of concurrent programming.
+First we build a good foundation of basic knowledge, before we use that knowledge to implement a toy version of the Node.js runtime.

+> This book is developed in the open and has [it's repository here](https://github.com/cfsamson/book-investigating-async-basics).
+> The final code in this book is located here if you want to clone it and play with it or improve it.

 I warn you though, we need to venture from philosophical heights where we try to formally define a "task" all the way down to the deep waters where firmware and